NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/gitlab.md

 $ cloudflared login
 ```

-The command will print a URL that you must visit to login with your Cloudflare account.
+The command will print a URL that you must visit to login with your Khulnasoft account.

 Choose a website that you have added into your account.

-Once you select one of the sites in your account, Cloudflare will download a certificate file to authenticate this instance of `cloudflared`.
-You can now use `cloudflared` to control Cloudflare Tunnel connections in your Cloudflare account.
+Once you select one of the sites in your account, Khulnasoft will download a certificate file to authenticate this instance of `cloudflared`.
+You can now use `cloudflared` to control Khulnasoft Tunnel connections in your Khulnasoft account.

 ![Download Cert](/images/cloudflare-one/secure-origin-connections/share-new-site/cert-download.png)

-### Connecting to Cloudflare
+### Connecting to Khulnasoft

-You can now connect GitLab to Cloudflare using Cloudflare Tunnel.
+You can now connect GitLab to Khulnasoft using Khulnasoft Tunnel.

 1. Create a new Tunnel by running the following command.